glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Are there any disabled people involved with the project? {#are-there-any-disabled-people-involved-with-the-project}
 Yes.
 However, our contributors are not under any obligation to disclose their status as a disabled person or the nature of their impairment(s) to you, as that is private medical information.

-We encourage free/libre and open source software developers **of all political stripes** to better prioritize fixing accessibility and usability problems, because seemingly small changes can make a big difference and it is not reasonable to constantly expect disabled people to fight you for them first.
+We encourage open source software developers **of all political stripes** to better prioritize fixing accessibility and usability problems, because seemingly small changes can make a big difference and it is not reasonable to constantly expect disabled people to fight you for them first.

 While there are many improvements we all need to make on the legacy systems we maintain, even limited efforts made in good faith can send a positive message that disabled people are welcome in our community and their needs matter to us.